Impeachment is over. But other efforts to reckon with Trump’s post-election chaos have just begun.

 Similar motions for sanctions could be forthcoming in other states where Trump and his allies challenged election results in court.

 In Wisconsin, Gov. Tony Evers (D) said in a statement to The Washington Post that state officials will “absolutely” be seeking attorney fees from and sanctions for the Trump lawyers.
 “These lawsuits had no basis in the law or reality, and they were an attack on our democracy.
-There needs to repercussions for this reckless, dangerous behavior,” he said.
+There needs to be repercussions for this reckless, dangerous behavior,” he said.

-No sanction motions have so far been filed in Pennsylvania, where Giuliani appeared in court to argue Trump’s case, but a spokeswoman for Attorney General Josh Shapiro said: “We have made it clear there will be accountability for those who filed and defended those meritless claims regarding the Pennsylvania election.”
+No sanction motions have so far been filed in Pennsylvania, where Giuliani appeared in court to argue Trump’s case, but a spokeswoman for Attorney General Josh Shapiro (D) said: “We have made it clear there will be accountability for those who filed and defended those meritless claims regarding the Pennsylvania election.”

 “We saw the horrific consequences that ensued on January 6th as a result of these baseless attacks designed to undermine faith in our election process,” she added.